HOME FAMILY YESTERDAY SOLVAY STARSTRUCKMIXED BAG

 Helen Casey Purcell

-Helen Casey Purcell was Cornelius McLaughlin's second wife, but she wasn't mentioned in his obituary, an unfortunate oversight; she seems to have been an interesting, noteworthy person.
+Helen Casey Purcell was Cornelius McLaughlin's second wife, but wasn't mentioned in his obituary, an unfortunate oversight; she seems to have been an interesting, noteworthy person.

 Helen Casey was born in Templemore, Ireland, in 1867, daughter of Margaret Purcell and James Casey.
 When she emigrated to America, I do not know, but there was a mention in the Skaneateles Free Press on Saturday, August 14, 1886, of a Miss Nellie Casey, a saleslady at E. C. Purcell's dry good emporium, who the week before had visited friends in Rochester and Syracuse.